zchee/golang-wiki/WindowsCrossCompiling.md

 ## Go version >= 1.5

-Since Go version 1.5 cross-compiling has become very easy.
+Since Go version 1.5 cross-compiling of pure Go executables has become very easy.
 Try it out with the code below.
 More can be found at this blog post by [Dave Cheney][1].

 [1]: http://dave.cheney.net/2015/08/22/cross-compilation-with-go-1-5